| |

 all

-its sign and manifestation, which reveals or accompanies the personality, but is not itself.
+of personality, with a sign or manifestation that reveals or accompanies personality, but is not personality itself.

-The concept of hypostasis, as given in patristic Aristotelianism, is
+The concept of hypostasis, as it is given in patristic Aristotelianism, is

-although its main task is precisely to capture the hypostasis as a person.
+impersonal, although its principal task consists precisely in apprehending hypostasis as person.

-Aristotle objects: there is only the individual, but the general is thought.
-The unity of the human race in Adam is an insoluble mystery.
-The unity of the human race in Christ, the new Adam, and, consequently, the possibility of His redemption of
+the unity of the human race in Christ, the new Adam, and consequently the possibility of the redemption of

 all

-man also becomes incomprehensible if both Adam and Christ are only an individual, one of many.
-In the same way, The Holy Trinity in these categories is thought of as three persons, distinguished only on the basis of hypostatic characteristics;
+In the same way, the Holy Trinity within these categories is conceived as three persons distinguished solely on the basis of hypostatic properties;

-it is just as difficult to unite them into a trinity as it is possible to unite human multitudes into unity.
+to unite them into a triunity proves as difficult as it is to unite human multiplicity into unity.

 See also